Blog

 Agatized Coral (Cnidaria anthozoa) is Florida’s state stone.
 The Florida legislature designated it the state stone in 1979.

-Agatized Coral was used by the first inhabitants of Florida to make spearheads, containers, tools, knives.
+Agatized Coral was used by the first inhabitants of Florida to make spearheads, containers, tools, and knives.
 Remains have been found in archaeological sites dating back to 5000 B.C.
 The Agatized Coral is highly prized by collectors today.

 Read more